Disbandment of the RNZAF air combat force: Disbandment

-A political group of concerned civilians and ex-serviceman, called "Save Our Squadrons (SOS)" was formed to protest the move, and took high court action in an attempt to prevent its loss.
-Particular concerns were made about the lack of New Zealand's ability to conduct air policing, in the wake of the September 11 attacks in the United States.
-The court action was not successful.
-In November 2008, the Labour Government was defeated by the National Party led by John Key.
-While wishing to reinstate the ACF, at this point, it was deemed unfeasible due to the loss of equipment, pilots and the deteriorating condition of the aircraft in storage at RNZAF Base Woodbourne.

 Disposal

-The RNZAF withdrew the Skyhawks and Aermacchis from service in 2001 and they were put into storage awaiting sale.
+The sale and disposal of the Skyhawk and Aermacchi aircraft took over a decade.
+The RNZAF withdrew the aircraft from service in 2001 and they were put into storage awaiting sale.
 Maintenance and storage work was contracted to SAFE Air at RNZAF Base Ohakea under the Air Combat Force Disposal Unit (ACFDU).
 Most aircraft were later sent to RNZAF Base Woodbourne for storage indoors from 2001 to 2007.

-The final A-4 flight took place with airframe NZ6205 on the 30th of July 2004, piloted by ex Air Force pilot Squadron Leader Chris Underwood.
+The final A-4 flight took place with airframe NZ6205 on 30 July 2004, piloted by ex Air Force pilot Squadron Leader Chris Underwood.

 In December 2007, the aircraft were transferred outside with a latex covering.
-However, due to the wet climate of New Zealand, the condition of these aircraft rapidly deteriorated, with some sustaining significant water damage.
+However, due to the wet climate of New Zealand, the condition of these aircraft rapidly deteriorated, with some sustaining significant water damage. the damaged aircraft were later given to museums in New Zealand and Australia, with the remaining eventually being sold to private operators.

-In 2011 eight former RNZAF A-4K and TA-4K Skyhawks were sold to Draken International.
-The Skyhawks are preserved in their RNZAF colour schemes and are used as an aggressor squadron for the USAF and US Navy.
-Draken International also bought 8 former RNZAF Aermacchi MB-339 training jets.
-Draken International received permission from the New Zealand Government to operate the aircraft retaining their original RNZAF liveries.
-The remaining aircraft were given to museums in New Zealand and Australia.